 7.4 Seasonal Variation

 When establishing wasteload and load allocations, it is important to consider the seasonality of the discharge and beneficial use.
 A point source waste discharge prohibition applies in the Russian River Watershed, which limits point source discharge to the wet season, only.
 The existing waste discharge prohibition does not apply to nonpoint sources of waste.
-Chapters 4 and 6 provide evidence of fecal waste discharge during all times of the year, largely from developed areas, both sewered and nonsewered, though measured concentrations of fecal indicator bacteria are highest in the wet season.
+Chapters 4 and 6 provide evidence of fecal waste discharge during all times of the year, though measured concentrations of fecal indicator bacteria are highest in the wet season.

 The beneficial use of concern to this TMDL is REC-1, which is designated as a year round use.
 REC-1 includes multiple forms of water contact recreation and is based on the potential to ingest water incidental to the recreational activity.
 While the use is designated as a year round use, and there is no restricted access to rivers and streams during the winter; nonetheless, full body contact is most prevalent during the dry season months when the Russian River Watershed swimming beaches are more commonly enjoyed.